Searching for something on my site? Not found it? Try here:

 ☠ lightwaverf: the light switches etc that I use to give me remote control of everything in the house

-Paul Clarke's blog - I live and work in Hythe near Folkestone, Kent.
-Married to Clare and father to Harry and Tommy, I am a web dev, and I do js, node, php, and ruby.
+Paul Clarke's blog - I live and work in Hythe near Folkestone, Kent. married to The wife and father to Harry and Tommy, I am a web dev, and I do js, node, php, and ruby.
 I like Folkestone Gerald, pubs, restaurants, home automation, history, genealogy, TV, popbitch, squirrels, pirates ☠, time travel, stained glass...